 |Definition||Accrued expenses are things you owe but do not have invoices for||Accounts payable are the invoices the business has received.|

 |Realization||These expenses are recorded on the balance sheet at the end of the year and are adjusted by the journal entries.||Accounts payable are realized on the balance sheet when a company buys products or services on credit.|

 - Accrued expenses are the expenses that are already incurred in the past and will be due in the future period.
 As discussed above, accrual accounting is a method of tracking these payments.

-- Accounts payable on the other hand are liabilities that will be paid in the near future Payables are those which are still to be paid while expenses are those that have already been paid.
+- Accounts payable, on the other hand, are liabilities that will be paid soon.
+Payables are those which are still to be paid while expenses are those that have already been paid.

-This has been a guide to the Accrued Expenses vs Accounts Payable.
+This article has been a guide to the Accrued Expenses vs. Accounts Payable.
 Here we discuss the top differences between accrued expenses and accounts payable along with infographics and comparison table.
 You may also have a look at the following articles –